KRAI HOME -

 Chimney Fire Near Craig

-No one was injured Tuesday night during a chimney fire northwest of Craig.
-Craig firefighters responded to a home on Cedar Trail off of Moffat County Road 7, around 10:30.
-The fire was contained within the chase of the chimney, and crews were able to extinguish it Continue reading
+Craig Firefighters responded to a chimney fire Tuesday night at a house on Cedar Trail near Moffat County Road 7, northwest of Craig.
+The fire was contained within the chase of the chimney, and crews were able to extinguish it shortly after arriving on the scene.
+No one was Continue reading

 Posted in News